eclipse-archived/kiso/docs/website/content/3. User guide/quick_start.md

 # Quick start

 ## First steps with Windows 10 ##
-If your using a Windows PC it is recommended to use the Microsoft Windows subsystem for Linux.
+If you're using a Windows PC it is recommended to use the Microsoft Windows subsystem for Linux.
 Alternatively, you can also use, e.g., Cygwin to provide functionality similar to a Linux distribution on Windows.
 All the below listed commands are of course also valid if you are directly using a Linux PC. \

 ### Step 1: Windows Subsystem Linux (WSL) ###
 * Installation guide: https://docs.microsoft.com/en-us/windows/wsl/install-win10